nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### List/Sort

-### Listing all vehicles/customers/parts/appointments: `list`
+### Listing all vehicles/customers/parts/appointments/services/technicians: `list`
-Shows all vehicles/customers/parts/appointments.
+Shows all vehicles/customers/parts/appointments/services/technicians and helps navigate you to the respective tab.

+We also have a global `list` command.
+The "list" command helps to display all entities in their respective tabs while staying on the current tab.
+Just keep in mind that it doesn't switch tabs for you, so you'll need to do that manually by clicking or using the specific `listX` commands available to help you navigate to the respective tabs.

+Format:
-Format: `list(vehicles/customers/parts/appointments/services/technicians)`
+* `list(vehicles/customers/parts/appointments/services/technicians)`
+* `list`

 Examples:
 * `listvehicles`